ajeetraina/dhi-sample-demos/kubectl/guides/guides.md

 ## Image variants

-Docker Hardened Images come in different variants depending on their intended use.
+The kubectl Docker Hardened Images come in different variants depending on their intended use.

-Runtime variants are designed to run your application in production.
+**Runtime variants** are designed to run your application in production.
 These images are intended to be used either directly or as the `FROM` image in the final stage of a multi-stage build.
 These images typically:

 - Run as the nonroot user
 - Do not include a shell or a package manager
 - Contain only the minimal set of libraries needed to run the app

-Build-time variants typically include `dev` in the variant name and are intended for use in the first stage of a multi-stage Dockerfile.
+**Build-time variants** typically include `dev` in the variant name and are intended for use in the first stage of a multi-stage Dockerfile.
 These images typically:

 - Run as the root user
 - Include a shell and package manager
 - Are used to build or compile applications

-FIPS variants include `fips` in the variant name and provide FIPS 140-2 compliant cryptographic modules.
+**FIPS variants** include `fips` in the variant name and provide FIPS 140-2 compliant cryptographic modules.
 These images:

 - Include OpenSSL with FIPS provider enabled
 - Are available in both runtime and dev variants